Most in new poll say overturning Roe is ‘step backward’

 On the other side, many voters who disapprove of the decision have reported feeling “upset, angry, and many add scared,” pollsters said.
 They noted that the sentiments are more commonly felt among the women who disapprove of the decision, compared to the men who do.

-A majority of respondents — 57 percent — said it is likely that the court will limit same-sex marriage next, while 55 percent said justices will limit access to birth control.
+A majority of respondents — 57% — said it is likely that the court will limit same-sex marriage next, while 55% said justices will limit access to birth control.

 The poll of 1,591 adults was conducted from June 24 to 25 following the ruling.
 It has a margin of error of 3 percentage points.